 Inspiring and equipping them for a lifetime of Christ-centered evangelization, discipleship, and friendships in which they lead others to do the same.
 Staffed by young adults who can relate to the daily lives of college students, FOCUS Missionaries actively work to invite students into a deeper relationship with Christ.
 Through prayer, good works, and friendship, they model what walking through life with Christ looks like.

-“We find students wherever they are,” explains FOCUS Missionary Matt Leffel, “invite them to The Newman Center, invite them to a relationship with Jesus, and we teach them to pray.
-We lead Bible studies with them.
-Those who are really excited and have a desire to share their faith, we’ll teach them and give them the tools to be able to go out and also invite others to come to know Jesus as well.”
+“We find students wherever they are,” explains FOCUS Missionary Matt Leffel, “invite them to The Newman Center, invite them to a relationship with Jesus.
+We teach them to pray and lead Bible studies with them.
+For those really excited with a desire to share their faith, we teach them and give them the tools to go out and invite others to come to know Jesus as well.”

-“It’s incredible that we have so many people here,” notes FOCUS Missionary Nina Cardillo, “but we’re just pushing out the doors, and we can’t fit everyone here to do all the things that we want to be doing on a regular basis.
-So space is another thing that we really need with a new Newman Center.”
+“It’s incredible that we have so many people here,” notes FOCUS Missionary Nina Cardillo, “We just push out the doors.
+We can’t fit everyone here to do all the things that we want to be doing on a regular basis.
+Space is another thing we really need with a new Newman Center.”

-As we embark on the campaign to Rebuild His Church, we are blessed to be in the unique position of needing more space to nurture and accommodate students today who are developing into the Catholic leaders of tomorrow.
+As we embark on the campaign to Rebuild His Church, we feel blessed to be in the unique position of needing more space to nurture and accommodate students developing into the Catholic leaders of tomorrow.